minju412/virtualMemory/README.md

 - When the system has many free page frames, allocate the page frame that has the smallest page frame number.

 - `free` command is to deallocate the page that is mapped to the VPN.
 The page table should be set so that subsequent accesses to the freed VPN should be denied by MMU.
-You should consider the case when the target page frame is mapped more than or eqal to 2 to properly handle `free` command with copy-on-write feature.
+You should consider the case when the target page frame is mapped more than or equal to 2 to properly handle `free` command with copy-on-write feature.

 - `read` and `write` is to instruct the system to simulate the memory access.
 These commands are followed by VPN (virtual page number).
 For example;